-vPhuket is one of these places in Thailand where you can easily stay for several weeks without getting bored.
+Phuket is one of these places in Thailand where you can easily stay for several weeks without getting bored.
 There’s always something new to discover and with all its gorgeous beaches and the infamous nightlife you might end up staying much longer than originally planned.

-Not just Phuket itself, which is an island by the way even it almost looks like a peninsular on most Thailand maps, is full of things to do but also its nearby islands that make great day or overnight trips.
-Here are the highlights of any trip to Phuket.
+Not just Phuket itself, which is an island by the way even though it almost looks like a peninsular on most Thailand maps, is full of things to do but also its nearby islands make great day or overnight trips.

-Discovering Phuket’s Beaches
+Exploring Phuket’s Beaches

-More in my post Top 3 Phuket’s Best Beaches.
+- More in my post Top 3 Phuket’s Best Beaches.

 Exploring Phuket by Motorbike

 No visit to Phuket without renting a motorbike.
 It’s just a bless cruising along Phuket’s gorgeous coastal roads, up and down the hills, discovering beaches, temples and more on your own pace.
-You can rent motorbikes for as low as 150 Baht per day (scooters), the one you can see on the picture was 200 Baht per day.
-Bigger manual vehicles from 150cc starting from 250 Baht per day.
+You can rent motorbikes for as low as 200 Baht per day (scooters), the one you can see on the picture was 250 Baht per day.
+Bigger manual vehicles from 150cc starting from 350 Baht per day.

-Phuket View Point
+Karon View Point

 Phuket’s famous view point is located just 500m south uphill from Kata Beach.
 It has great views of Phuket’s west coast going as far as Patong Beach and beyond.
 Besides the view point itself there isn’t anything to do (however every time I come here there’s a local guy presenting his massive eagle) but it’s also on the way to the next highlight of Phuket.

-Phuket Big Buddha
+Big Buddha Phuket

 You can see him from as far as the beaches on the west coast – the Phuket Big Buddha sitting on top of the hills.
 This is Phuket’s most beautiful monument – and with its giant size of 45m in height and 25m across the base also the most expensive one: About 30 million Baht was invested to built this white Buddha image on Phuket’s summit.

-There are many tourist buses going up the hill to the car park right next to the Big Buddha but if you don’t join a tour you can easily drive up with your own car or motorbike – the road is easy to follow, just make sure you find the right junction on the main road from Cape Promthep to Phuket Town.
+There are many tourist buses going up the hill to the car park right next to the Big Buddha, but if you don’t join a tour you can easily drive up with your own car or motorbike – the road is easy to follow, just make sure you find the right junction on the main road from Cape Promthep to Phuket Town.
 If you ask locals most of them can tell you where it is (there is a sign too but you might oversee it).
-There is no entrance fee for visitors to the Big Buddha as of today.

-It doesn’t really matter where you go in Thailand there are always extremely beautiful temple complexes to be explored – and Phuket makes no exception.
+It doesn’t really matter where you go in Thailand, there are always extremely beautiful temple complexes to be explored – and Phuket makes no exception.
 There are several temples all around Phuket, not so many on the beaches of the west coast but more in and around Phuket Town.

 The most famous and important one of the 29 temples in Phuket is Wat Chalong (วัดฉลอง), located in the district of the same name just 5km south of Phuket Town.

-Again you can sign up for a tour from your beach town to visit Wat Chalong but it does make sense to drive around the Island (like Patong – Kata – Phuket View Point – Cape Promthep – Big Buddha – Wat Chalong – Phuket Town – Patong) and visit that beautiful temple on your way.
+Again you can sign up for a tour from your beach town to visit Wat Chalong, but it does make sense to drive around the island (like Patong – Kata – Phuket View Point – Cape Promthep – Big Buddha – Wat Chalong – Phuket Town – Patong) and visit that beautiful temple on your way.

-There was no entrance fee when I came here but this might change and they charge 50 or 100 Baht from some point in the future.
+There was no entrance fee when I came here, but this might change and they charge 50 or 100 Baht from some point in the future.

-Phuket Town, located on the southeast of the island, is not just the capital city of the Phuket province but also its cultural heart and center.
+Phuket Town, located on the southeast of the island, is not just the capital city of the Phuket province, but also its cultural heart and center.

 With a population of just about 80,000 people it is still far from hectic and overwhelming.

-If you have a lot of time you should also check out Central Festival Phuket which is the nicest mall on the island and a perfect place to spend a few hours dining, drinking coffee, doing people watching and potentially hit on some nice local girls.
+If you have a lot of time you should also check out Central Phuket which is the nicest mall on the island and a perfect place to spend a few hours dining, drinking coffee, doing people watching and potentially hit on some nice local girls.

 You can book reasonable priced tours (from day trips to 3-day overnight tours) at one of the many local travel agents in your beach town or in Phuket Town.
-If you prefer individual traveling no problem, its fairly easy to hop on a public boat at the harbor in Phuket town and look for accommodation on the island itself – or travel back to Phuket on the same day.
+If you prefer individual traveling no problem, it’s fairly easy to hop on a public boat at the harbor in Phuket town and look for accommodation on the island itself – or travel back to Phuket on the same day.

 Lot’s of things to do in Phuket!
-Sure there is even more you can do and I haven’t even mentioned the nightlife but these are the eight places and activities you should not miss out on your first trip to Phuket.
+Sure there is even more you can do and I haven’t even mentioned the nightlife, but these are the eight places and activities you should not miss out on your first trip to Phuket.